Microdevice for In Situ Candidate Drug Screening in Skin Lesions of T-Cell Lymphoma

 - Participants must be willing to undergo research-related genetic and transcriptomic sequencing (somatic and germline) and data management, including the deposition of de-identified genetic sequencing data in National Institute of Health (NIH) central data repositories

-- Participant is considered to have capacity to properly follow instructions at home for the care of device(s) that will each have an attached thin guidewire protruding through the skin and fixed in place
+- Participant is considered to have capacity to properly follow instructions at home for the care of device(s) that will be glued and/or bandaged to the skin and fixed in place

 - Positive serum pregnancy test at screening visit

 - Uncorrectable bleeding or coagulation disorder known to cause increased risk with surgical or biopsy procedures

 - History of allergic reactions attributed to compounds of similar chemical or biologic composition to agents used in this study